Welcome to Thinking Paws

 I was motivated to set up Thinking Paws to offer a path I wish my beautiful and very forgiving Lem and I had found much sooner.
 A fulfilling journey of confidence building in people, dogs and cats (I love them too) using only simple, kind, and proven behaviour changing methods.

-During training classes my first dog Lemmy (a Rottweiler cross) I felt like a complete failure.
+During training classes with my first dog Lemmy (a Rottweiler cross) I felt like a complete failure.

 I was embarrassed by his aggressive lunging and being pulled face down in the mud as he went for another dog.
 I just couldn’t understand his behaviour.
 He was so unlike my cats who were no trouble at all!
 I lost all confidence, avoided class participation, and just went along to watch my now husband do the training instead.
 Lemmy became an obedient pupil in the class, but it didn’t translate to the real world.
 I felt sad, and later very guilty, about the harsh management and training methods we were encouraged to use.